 I’m not sure how these would’ve performed if a consistent pattern was used all throughout the outsole but the traction on these was great regardless.

-The rubber used on these is almost ridiculously sticky, so that also helped with how quick and effective each stop or shift was.
+The rubber used is almost ridiculously sticky, so that also helped with how quick and effective each stop or shift was.
 And sticky also means A TON of squeak.
-Get your ears ready.
+Get your ears ready if you’re playing on hardwood/rubber.

 Speaking of which, how’s the durability for outdoors you ask?
-While the shoe is clearly not an “outdoor” model so to speak, the outsole does hold up well.
+While the shoe is clearly not an “outdoor” model so to speak, the rubber does hold up well.

 Even though I love Boost more than anything, the actual implementation of the foam is extremely important too.
 After giving it a serious go with Lightstrike, I have to say I like it.
 Quite a bit.

-Lightstrike is meant to be this very thin layer of lightweight foam that keeps you quick, responsive but also offers impact protection and actual softness while keeping a very low profile.
+Lightstrike is meant to be this very thin layer of lightweight foam that keeps you quick, responsive but also offers impact protection and quick energy return while keeping a very low profile.
+Much like Boost, just lighter and quicker.

 Now, I know this isn’t going to be for everybody – nothing is.
 But if you appreciate a setup that delivers pretty much everything you need performance-wise to play safely & efficiently, this should absolutely satisfy you.